alisamirs/frena/README.md

 ## Features

 *   **Real-Time Exchange Rates:** Get the latest rates for over 160 currencies.
-*   **Currency Converter:** A simple, intuitive interface to convert between currencies.
+*   **Intelligent Currency Converter:** A beautiful, intuitive interface to convert between currencies with live updates.
 *   **User-Defined Base Currency:** Set your home currency for a personalized experience.
+*   **Favorites System:** Mark your frequently used currencies as favorites for quick access.
+*   **Search Functionality:** Quickly find any currency by code or name.
 *   **Offline Mode:** The app caches the last fetched rates, so it's always available, even without an internet connection.
-*   **Comprehensive Currency List:** View a full list of exchange rates against your chosen base currency.
+*   **Comprehensive Currency List:** View a full list of exchange rates with currency flags and full names.
+*   **Smart Sorting:** Favorites appear first, followed by popular currencies, then alphabetically.
+*   **Copy to Clipboard:** Easy one-tap copying of converted amounts.
+*   **Beautiful UI:** Modern Material Design 3 with smooth animations and responsive layout.
+*   **Dark Mode Support:** Automatically adapts to system theme preferences.

 ## Tech Stack